derjoachim/goui-brew-tools/README.md

 # goui-brew-tools
-Hello World Application for [https://github.com/Intermesh/goui](GOUI) by [https://github.com/derjoachim](Joachim).
+Hello World Application for [GOUI](https://github.com/Intermesh/goui) by [me](https://github.com/derjoachim).
-This is a reimplementation of certain homebrew tools.
+This is a reimplementation of certain homebrew tools in Typescript, because it's a Friday afternoon.

 Clone this repository and run from this directory: